ShivanshuKGupta/fluttertrans/README.md

 2. **Translate Strings**: It uses the Google Translate API to translate these strings into the specified languages.
 3. **Save Translations**: Translations are saved in JSON files under `assets/translations/`.
 4. **Update Dependencies**: Finally, the tool runs `flutter pub get` to ensure all asset dependencies are up-to-date.

+## Integration with trans_flutter

+The FlutterTrans CLI tool is designed to work seamlessly with the [trans_flutter package](https://pub.dev/packages/trans_flutter).
+Make sure to include `trans_flutter` in your `pubspec.yaml` file and configure your app to load the generated translations.

 ## Contributing